jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Once upon a time in the Industrial Age, this coordination was done by many managers at the taxi, media, and automotive companies.
 Driver timesheets, dispatch call-centers, complaint resolution, company marketing, vehicle licensing.
 In the Internet Age, all this paperwork is handled by Uber's (mostly open-source) software.
 The company Uber still has to staff managers, marketers, executives, and whatnot.
 But the proportion is far less.

 While Darth Taxi-Cab tried to stop Uber with lawsuits and government lobbying, it didn't work.
 Once people use mass-collaboration, it's too practical to be stopped.
-It's something to keep in mind while you're reading this book.
+Our ongoing progress towards a better life is something to keep in mind while you're reading this book.
 Our way of life will get better.
-It'll get better much faster once we realize our actions, even if just catching a lift, upgrades our civilization to the Internet Age.
+We'll upgrade even faster once we realize our actions, even if just catching a lift, upgrades our civilization to the Internet Age.

 Taking an Uber is how easy it is to become a player god.

 Also, notice how similar apps like Door Dash, Uber Eats, Airbnb help "the little guy" use open-source software to share resources once only open to big taxi, fast-food, and hotel companies.
+If you've used these services, then you've also helped upgrade to the Internet Age.

 With all this in mind, it's time to meet the hero of Techvolution.
-The one who'll bring-on the era of mass-collaboration for the player gods of Main Street by defeating evil Darth Blockbuster.
+The one who'll defeat Darth Blockbuster, and bring on the era of mass-collaboration for all the player gods of Main Street.

 ![collaboration](/img\diagrams\techvolution-uber-ride-collaboration.jpg)
 _An Uber ride is collaboration.
 The Internet Age empowers Main Street to keep cutting out the middlemen.
 Fittingly, I got these images from a free image service called Unsplash.
 This website empowers anyone to share and use professional-grade images.
 In the Industrial Age, these images would cost thousands of dollars.
-Credit _
+Credit:[David Preston](https://unsplash.com/photos/rjd4Whp341I) [Dan Gold](https://unsplash.com/photos/kARZuSYMfrA)_

 ## Nice to Meet You, Stargazer